paul-hammant/tbd/content/vcs-choices/index.md

 See Git's website{{< ext url="https://git-scm.com" >}} and Mercurial's website{{< ext url="https://www.mercurial-scm.org" >}}

 Git and Mercurial have been popular DVCS technologies for many years.
-Portals like GitHub make Git in particular the default choice for SCM/SVC/source-control.
+Portals like GitHub make Git, in particular, the default choice for SCM/SVC/source-control.
 While the Linux Kernel is maintained with Git, and definitely takes advantage of the D-Distributed aspect of the DVCS of Git (in that many divergent versions of kernel can exist over long periods of time), most enterprises are still going to count a single repository as the principal one, and within